hoboMonk/jeffys-great-day-scrapped-shucks/README.md

 # jeffy's great day scrapped shucks build
 this truely is the jeffy's great day scrapped shucks build of all time

+# How to download!!!
+so you go on the repo and press that big green button called code and then press download zip!
+ITS THAT EASY!!!

 # you need codename engine to play this (at least version 1.01)
 download that and put this folder in the mods folder to play any other engine aint gonna work